gamesbook/pyprototypr/docs/manual_technical.rst

  *  *fonts* - for example, [('Steelfish', 'steelfis.ttf')]
  *  *filename* - an optional value for the name of the output file to be created (defaults to *output.pdf*); this name must be wrapped in a pair of "
- *  *pagesize* - an optional value for the size of paper; this can be, for example, one of the A- or B- series used in the Metric system, as well as the Letter or Legal sizes used in the United States.
+ *  *paper* - an optional value for the paper format; this can be, for example, one of the A- or B- series used in the Metric system, as well as the Letter or Legal sizes used in the United States.
 The value is **NOT** wrapped in a pair of "".
-The default page size is *A4*.
+The default paper is *A4*.
  *  *margin* -  an optional enclosure of (`top`, `left`, `bottom`, `right`), representing the measurements for the margin between the page edge and the cards.
 Usually only the `top`, `left` are specified, and **pyprototypr**